 The monkeys walk freely inside of the park.
 Anyway, you should keep in mind that those are still wild animals.
 They might be used to humans, but as soon as someone is approaching too much they usually rather leave.

-Because of that there are some general rules in the park like don’t touch them or make pictures of them with flash.
+Because of that, there are some general rules in the park – like don’t touch them or take pictures of them with flash.
 Common sense if you ask me though 🙂

-Moreover, we can just recommend to go there around spring time or early summer as we did.
-As around this time many of the female monkeys have babies.
+Moreover, we can just recommend going there around springtime or early summer as we did.
+As around this time, many of the female monkeys have babies.
 Cuteness overload!

 If you enter the little house which is located on the mountain top you can buy some food for the animals, such as peanuts and apples.
-But it is only allowed to feet the monkeys from the inside.
-Outside of the house it is prohibited.
+But it is only allowed to feed the monkeys from the inside.
+Outside of the house, it is prohibited.
 Because while feeding the animals you are inside of let’s call it a cage.
 While the monkeys are outside in freedom.
 A nice change if you ask me.

 The monkeys take their food directly out of your hand.
 This way you get a chance to get into direct contact with those cautious animals.

 And not only that.
 From the top of the mountain, you have an absolutely amazing view over Kyoto.
 So could I convince you?